7yl4r/thiago_spoccupancy/README.md

 R code packaged using Singularity to run on USF's SLURM supercomputer CIRCE.
 This is a collaborative project under the SE US MBON.

-This repo includes source code under `./src/`, raw input data under `./data/`, and details on each supercomputer run taken in the debugging process (`./r*/` dirs).
+This repo includes
+* source code under `./src/`
+* raw input data under `./data/`
+* details on each supercomputer run taken in the debugging process (`./r*/` dirs)

-For access to the results of these computations please reach out via email or create an issue on this repo.
+For access to the resulting SDM data please reach out via email or create an issue on this repo.

 ## setup
 starting from ubuntu 24 with r-base installed